Healthcare Professionals Graduate Student Alliance

 The purpose of the Nonprofit Professionals Graduate Student Organization is to provide networking opportunities for graduate students while collaborating with industry experts to learn about the emerging trends in the nonprofit sector.

-Rosetta Thurman (center) with officers of the Nonprofit Professionals Graduate Student Organization, following Thurman's 14-Oct-13 meet-and-greet with SPNHA students, faculty, and alumni.
+Rosetta Thurman (center) with officers of the Nonprofit Professionals Graduate Student Organization

 CCPS - International Student Group

-The purpose of this organization is to promote intercultural activities and global awareness between all graduate students, specifically in the College of Community and Public Service, share best practices and development of international organizations.
+The purpose of this organization is to promote intercultural activities and global awareness between all graduate students, specifically in the College of Education and Community Innovation (CECI), to share the best practices and development of international organizations.

 - Affiliation: independent